-Some criteria for performance testing have been developed such as ACI 318[2] and N. Y. State Building Code[3]; however, these criteria are not sufficient for the evaluation of comprehensive building systems.
-The criteria developed for the purpose of this evaluation use some of the existing criteria, supplemented by new criteria where necessary.
+Some criteria for performance testing have been developed (ACI Committees 318 and 427, N. Y. State Building Code); however, these criteria are not sufficient for the evaluation of comprehensive building systems.
+The criteria developed for the purpose of this evaluation use some of the existing criteria supplemented by new criteria where necessary.

-The performance criteria used in this report are presented and discussed in this section.
+The performance criteria used in this report are presented and discussed in the following section.
 First certain necessary definitions are developed; these are followed by Test Criteria and then Performance Criteria.
 Each Test and Performance Criterion is followed by a commentary.
-For convenience of reference, these Criteria are summarized in section 4.5.
+For convenience of reference these Criteria are summarized in Section 4.5.